SecureNet

 Zenarmor Application Firewall

-Zenarmor is the second layer of our two-layer security architecture.
+Zenarmor is the second layer of our two-layer packet inspection architecture.
 While Suricata inspects traffic at the WAN perimeter, Zenarmor monitors LAN traffic and identifies applications regardless of encryption.

 Zenarmor Dashboard